-And what do we call Ch’an meditation (ch’an-ting) ?
-Outwardly to be detached from form is ch’an; inwardly to be free of distraction is meditation.
-Even though there is form on the outside, when internally one’s nature is not distracted, then, from the outset you are yourself pure and of yourself in meditation.
-Contact with circumstances itself causes distraction.
-Detachment from form on the outside is ch’an; being untouched on the inside is meditation.
+And what do we call Ch’an meditation (ch’an-ting)?
+To be detached from external form is ch’an; internally to be free of distraction is meditation.
+Even though there is external form, when internally your nature is not distracted [you know that] from the beginning you are pure and in meditation.
+Contact with circumstances can cause distraction.
+Detachment from external form is ch’an; being untouched internally is meditation.
 Being ch’an externally and in meditation internally is known as Ch’an-ting.
 The Vimalakirti Sutra says: ‘At once, suddenly, you regain the Original Mind.’
 The P’u-sa-chieh says: ‘From the beginning your original nature is pure.’

 Good friends, see for yourselves the purity of your original nature; practice and accomplish it for yourselves.
 Your original nature is the Dharmakaya and self-practice is the practice of Buddha.
 By self-accomplishment you may achieve the Buddha Way for yourselves.